-(a) Witness statements should always be in numbered paragraphs, and should contain margin cross-references to where documents appear in other bundles.

-(b) Consideration should be given to supplementary witness statements picking up the paragraph numbering from the initial statement, so that the two can be read as one continuous document.

-(c) The parties should seek to agree well in advance of any hearing whether or not the witness should be required to give oral evidence.

-(d) The parties should seek to agree whether all or some of a witness' statement may stand as evidence in chief.
-Unless otherwise agreed or ordered by the tribunal, the witness statement shall stand as evidence in chief.

-(e) If a witness is to give oral evidence through or with the assistance of an interpreter, a copy of that witness' statement in his own language should be available.
+- (a) A witness statement should ideally be in the witness's own words.
+It should only contain evidence as to matters of fact which need to be proved by the evidence of the witness in relation to one or more issues of fact to be decided, and about which the witness has personal knowledge or recollection.
+A witness statement should never be used to argue a case. - (b) Witness statements should always be in numbered paragraphs, and should contain margin crossreferences to where documents appear in other bundles. - (c) Consideration should be given to supplementary witness statements picking up the paragraph numbering from the initial statement, so that the two can be read as one continuous document. - (d) The parties should seek to agree well in advance of any hearing whether or not the witness should be required to give oral evidence. - (e) The parties should seek to agree whether all or some of a witness' statement may stand as evidence in chief.
+Unless otherwise agreed or ordered by the tribunal, the witness statement shall stand as evidence in chief. - (f) If a witness is to give oral evidence through or with the assistance of an interpreter, a copy of that witness' statement in his or her own language should be available.
 (The same applies to any critical document upon which the witness may be examined).
-Parties are expected to deal with arrangements for interpreters, and to seek to agree the identity of interpreters, well in advance of a hearing.

-(f) In a substantial case involving a number of witnesses, it makes sense to have separate bundles of the claimants' and respondents' witness statements respectively.
+Parties are expected to deal with arrangements for interpreters, and to seek to agree the identity of interpreters, well in advance of a hearing. - (g) In a substantial case involving a number of witnesses, it makes sense to have separate bundles of the claimant's and respondent's witness statements respectively.